t3kt/raytk/docs/_reference/operators/utility/index.md

   - name: getAttribute
     status: beta
   - name: injectGlobalPosition
+    summary: Calls its input using the untransformed global position.
   - name: injectObjectId
     status: beta
+    summary: 'Assigns an arbitrary value to the objectId field of an SDF, which can later

+      be extracted from rendered output.'
   - name: lfoGenerator
   - name: paramFilter
     status: beta